Decentralized-ID/decentralized-id.github.io/self-sovereign/evolution-of-ssi.md

 I can see that I'll need to spend a lot more time with this content, am just learning my way around it right now.

-I'm not the most qualified, I just have the time and motivation.
+I'm not the most qualified, I just have time and motivation.